niemopen/niem-naming-design-rules/ndr6src.md

 ```
 <figcaption><a name="ex3-3">Example 3-3: Example message format schemas</a></figcaption>

 Producing and consuming systems may use the message format schema to validate the syntax of messages at runtime, but are not obligated to do so.
-Message developers may also use the schema during development for software testing.
+Message developers may use the schema during development for software testing.
 The schemas may also be used by developers for data binding; for example, Java Architecture for XML Binding (JAXB).

 A [message format](#def) belongs to exactly one [message type](#def).
 A conforming [message format](#def) must satisfy the rules in [section 11](#11-rules-for-message-types-and-message-formats); in particular, it must be constructed so that every [message](#def) that is valid according to the format also satisfies the information content constraints of its [message type](#def).